quasarstream/PHP-FFmpeg-video-streaming/README.md

     ->addRepresentations([$r_360p, $r_480p, $r_720p])
     ->save();
 ```
-To see more examples such as Fragmented MP4, live from camera/screen and so on, visit the [HLS Documentation](https://video.aminyazdanpanah.com/start?r=hls#hls) page.
+See **[HLS section](https://video.aminyazdanpanah.com/start?r=hls#hls)** in the documentation, for more examples such as Fragmented MP4, live from camera/screen and so on.

 #### Encryption(DRM)
 The encryption process requires some kind of secret (key) together with an encryption algorithm.
 HLS uses AES in cipher block chaining (CBC) mode.
 This means each block is encrypted using the ciphertext of the preceding block.
 [Learn more](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation)